11 Business process management examples across industries

 Creative workflow

-Design a clear approval process for creative assets.
+Design a clear digital content approval process for creative assets.
 Route drafts from designers to internal reviewers and then to clients for feedback.
 Track revisions and approvals in one place to avoid version control issues and keep projects on schedule.

 Campaign reporting